shajan-journal/samples/agent_patterns/README.md

 ### Python Execution Tool

-Execute Python code in a subprocess with timeout.
+Execute Python code in a subprocess with timeout. **Supports automatic visualization detection** - creates charts and tables by generating manifest files.

 **Usage:**
 ```bash